 Students may have official copies of their U.T.
 Arlington transcripts mailed to other institutions or may obtain copies for their own use.
 A student must sign a request form in the Registrar's Office or mail a signed, written request to release the transcript.
 Transcripts also may be requested through the U.T.
 Arlington Web page at www.uta.edu/transcripts.
 Requests will not be accepted by telephone or from persons other than the student without that student's written permission.

-Students have the right to challenge the content of their educational records to insure that their records are not inaccurate, misleading or in violation of other rights of the students.
+Students have the right to challenge the content of their educational records to ensure that their records are not inaccurate, misleading or in violation of other rights of students.
 This allows students an opportunity to correct inaccurate or misleading information and permits written explanation concerning the content of the records.
 Any evidence regarding an inaccurate or misleading record should be presented to the individual in charge of the office where the record is maintained.

 For admission, applicants are requested to submit their Social Security number, which serves as the basis for identification of various University records.
 Usage will vary according to requirements of the office in which the record is located.